YONGWON-S/codecademy/README.md

 Nov.25 2018
 -----------
 #### Revisited HTML / CSS classes in Codecademy in order to perform real project.
-Built one basic website using HTML, CSS syntas(see Dasmoto).
+Built one basic website using HTML, CSS syntas(see myLearningLog/Codecademy/CSS/css_project_dasmoto/).
 Finished all HTML courses and on the middle of CSS box model classes.
 Look forward to completing all CSS classes tomorrow.